-Of those legendary places that every traveler wants to have in their curriculum.
+Machu Picchu, considered a wonder of the modern world, is one of those legendary places that every novaturient wants to have in their curriculum.

-A place that fascinates by its history, by its ruins, by the incredible place where it is located, and the spectacular landscape of its surroundings.
+A destination that fascinates by its history, its ruins, and the incredible landscape where it is located.

 But visiting such an impressive place is not complete without visiting one of the classics of this wonder of the world: Huayna Picchu in Peru

-Its name comes from the Quechua word "Huayna Picchu" which means "Young Mountain".
+Its name comes from the Andean word "Huayna Picchu" which means "Young Mountain".

-Huayna Picchu Mountain should serve as a surveillance post and communications center.
+Huayna Picchu Mountain must have serve as a vigilance post and communications center.

-Here you have some interesting Huayna Picchu Facts that will let you know more about this incredible adventure inside Machu Picchu:
+Here we explaing you some interesting Huayna Picchu Facts that will let you know more about this incredible adventure inside Machu Picchu:

 The Huayna Picchu Altitude is 2,720 meters above sea level and its top has an area of 2,000 m2.